 Extreme Poverty.
-This category refers to people who live on an income of $1.25 per day.
-The World Bank estimates that in the year 2011, roughly 1 billion people were living in extreme poverty.
+This category refers to people who live on an income of $1.90 per day.
+The World Bank estimates that in the year 2013, roughly 767 million people were living in extreme poverty.
 People in this category cannot meet basic needs for survival.
 There is little or no access to education, health care, safe drinking water or sanitation.
 Most people in this category live in a rudimentary shelter with few possessions and are chronically hungry.
 A country as a whole is deemed to suffer from extreme poverty if the proportion of the population in extreme is at least 25 percent of the total population.

 Relative Poverty.
+Poverty is a relative concept.
+Someone who might be considered middle class in a developing country, might be considered poor in a developed nation.
+What represents a minimum living standard in one country, would not represent a minimum living standard in another.
 This category is defined as a household income level below a given proportion of average national income.
 Most of the poor in developed countries like the United States, fall into this category.
 These people are poor relative to the high income earners in their society.
 They have enough income to meet their daily needs, and perhaps a little extra for a few goods or services.
 But they still do not have access to quality health care, education, and other cultural goods that would allow them upward social mobility.

 So what can be done about income inequality and poverty?
 There are many economists and other people in society who believe in the bumper sticker below: